-- You can only acquire water when used like a straw
+You can only acquire water when used as a straw

 This is as lightweight as it gets.
 With a minuscule weight of only 0.09 pounds, this will not only take up little to no room but is also pathetically easy to carry.

 No matter the weather condition, even though an exposed fire will be extinguished by rain regardless, the flint wheel will deliver a maximum spark every single time for starting fires.

 Inside the case, there are tinder sticks that are used to start the fire.
 With a water-resistant seal, they are kept dry.
 In addition, the entire case will float in water.

 Right from the get-go, you are provided with four tinder sticks (that are waxed for easier lighting) that can be easily torn for quick lighting.